-Throughout the project, the Planning Team served as the primary stakeholders while also making a concerted effort to gather information from the general public, external agencies (joint powers authority jurisdictions, utility providers, and special districts).
-In addition, the Planning Team solicited information from agencies and people with specific knowledge of hazards and past historical events, as well as building codes and facilities maintenance planning.
+Throughout the project, the Planning Team served as the primary stakeholders while also making a concerted effort to gather information from the general public, external agencies (San Fernando Red Cross Resiliency Coalition and Los Angeles Fire Department).
 The hazard mitigation strategies contained in this plan were developed through an extensive planning process involving the City of San Fernando staff, general public, and external agencies.

-Following review and input by the Planning Team to the First Draft Plan, next (still during the Plan Writing Phase), the Second Draft Plan was shared with the general public and external agencies (joint powers authority jurisdictions, utility providers, special districts, etc.).
+Following review and input by the Planning Team to the First Draft Plan, next (still during the Plan Writing Phase), the Second Draft Plan was shared with the general public and external agencies.
 The general public and external agencies served as the secondary stakeholders.
 Next, the comments gathered from the secondary stakeholders were incorporated into a Third Draft Plan which was submitted to Cal OES and FEMA along with a request for a determination of "approval pending adoption".